 I ventured to remark that there might be exceptions in the case of Royalty and he instantly replied that he might not be a king although he added, as a modest afterthought, that at one time the Hamiltons in Scotland had been pretty close to the Throne but that I was a good enough queen for him.

-After several decades of married life, I have come to the conclusion that my husband has few of the characteristics popularly ascribed to his race.
-Thrifty he certainly was not; whisky intrigued him only slightly; he abominated haggis and had only one really Scottish vice, his affection for the bagpipes.
+After several decades of married life, I have concluded that my husband has few of the characteristics popularly ascribed to his race.
+Thrifty he certainly was not; whisky intrigued him only slightly; he abominated haggis and had only one Scottish vice, his affection for the bagpipes.

 That winter in Regina I saw a good deal of Nicholas Flood Davin.
 He had always been a friend of my father, but "Zack", as my young man was known to all and sundry, was employed on Mr Davin's newspaper.

 A provincial election had been held in Manitoba that winter, I think it was in November and Mr Davin had been campaigning there.
 The Manitoba Conservatives had suffered a long eclipse, but this time, under the leadership of Hugh John Macdonald, the son of the old Chief, they were hopeful of victory.
 Sir Charles Tupper, although then approaching eighty, had been taking part in the campaign,

 and he left Winnipeg for Regina with Mr Davin on election day before the result was known.
 The train arrived early in the morning and Zack met them at the station with telegrams announcing the Conservative victory.
 Sir Charles turned to Mr Davin and said: "What did I tell you?
 This is a fine omen for the coming Federal battle."
 As it turned out, he was not a very good prophet.